-The 10% rate applies to profits earned after 1 April 2013 from a company’s patented and other innovations.
-The relief is being phased in over four years, so full relief at 10% on all patent box profits will not apply until 2017.
+The 10% rate applies to profits earned after 1 April 2013 from a company’s patented and other innovations and was phased in over four years.

 - Owns patent licences in qualifying intellectual property (IP) rights, or owns an exclusive licence in respect of those rights at any time during an accounting period

 - It will be necessary to stream every individual IP right, patented product or product family.
 This means that a company with five patented products will need to carry out five separate calculations with income and expenses allocated to each

 - As an extra step in the calculation the ‘nexus fraction’ is applied to link the patent box benefit more closely to the R&D activities carried out by the company.